ashpoz/adrianshaynes-v2/src/pages/posts/setting-up-alpinejs-csp-build.md

 If you see your Modal's `console.log()` while testing the page, then your Alpine component is officially working!
 Okay now let's get to the good stuff.

-Inside our Modal component markup, let's add a button to trigger opening our Modal, and our actual Modal.
+Inside our Modal component markup, let's add a button to trigger opening our Modal, and a `<dialog>` element which will store our Modal contents.

 ```html
 <div x-data="Modal">